tomosterlund/vue-testing-best-practices/README.md

-Most of these best practices are inspired by [JavaScript Testing Best Practices](https://github.com/goldbergyoni/javascript-testing-best-practices) by renowned tech author Yoni Goldberg, whose Book has a whooping 22k stars on GitHub.
+Most of these best practices are inspired by [JavaScript Testing Best Practices](https://github.com/goldbergyoni/javascript-testing-best-practices) by renowned tech author Yoni Goldberg, whose book has a whooping 22k stars on GitHub.
 The goal of this document is to take some of the ideas from his book, and apply in a Vue-setting.

 ## Section 1: General code hygiene